• Home

 A Little About Me ~ The Short Version

-A Little About Me ~ The Long Version
+More About Me ~ The Long Version

-• I've been researching for 7 years.
+• I've been researching for over 10 years.

-• I've been blogging about my research for 3 years on my personal family history blog, Family Stories.
+• I've been blogging about my research for 8 years on my personal family history blog, Family Stories.

 • My first home computer was a Commodore 64, and my dad bought some family tree software hoping I'd start working on our family tree, but instead I spent countless hours on a game that taught and quizzed me on what would turn out to be useless trivia about Italy.
-[No Italian ancestors.
+(No Italian ancestors.
 Wouldn't you know?
-I SO should've done our family tree, and then I would've known I didn't have any Italian ancestors.]
+I SO should've done our family tree, and then I would've known I didn't have any Italian ancestors.)

 • My first programming class was in 6th grade on an Apple computer where I learned the basics of, well, the BASIC programming language.
 I remember making stars flash randomly across the screen and being quite happy with myself.